circleci/circleci-docs/jekyll/_cci2/workflows.md

       - coverage
 ```

+See the [Sample Scheduled Workflows configuration](https://github.com/CircleCI-Public/circleci-demo-workflows/blob/try-schedule-workflow/.circleci/config.yml) for a full example.

 ## Using Contexts and Filtering in Your Workflows

 The following sections provide example for using Contexts and filters to manage job execution.